TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/check-current-gateway-version.md

 weight: 0
 ---

-Since gateway version `5.0.8` or `5.2.3` you can inspect detailed build information including the release version by running `tyk version`.
+Since Gateway version `5.0.8` or `5.2.3` you can inspect detailed build information including the release version by running `tyk version`.

 ```